-FAST is a two-component solution, comprising the FAST proxy and the Wallarm cloud.
+FAST is a two-component solution, comprising the FAST node and the Wallarm cloud.

-You have a choice of three FAST proxy deployment options.
-The proxy installation could be located at
+You have a choice of three FAST node deployment options.
+The node installation could be located at

 - The host that serves as a baseline request source (a tester’s laptop, for example)

 - The host where the target application resides